 Menlo Park in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 33.783′ N, 74° 20.358′ W. Marker is in Menlo Park, New Jersey, in Middlesex County.
-Marker is on Christie Street near Tower Road, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 37 Christie St, Edison NJ 08837, United States of America.
+Marker is at or near this postal address: 37 Christie Street, Edison NJ 08837, United States of America.
 Touch for directions.